Ski tour della Grande Guerra | © Nicolo Miana - Archivio Immagini ApT Val di Fassa

 On the trail of the White War in the Dolomites

-This tour retraces the Dolomites’ front of the First World War and goes around Col di Lana, the blood mountain, on whose summits cruel battles between the Italian and Austo-Hungarian armies were fought: Alpine troopers against Kaiserjägers.
+The ski tour retraces the Dolomites’ front of the First World War and goes around Col di Lana, the "Blood Mountain", on whose summits cruel battles between the Italian and Austo-Hungarian armies were fought: Alpine troopers against Kaiserjägers.

 Read all